-Learning outcomes\
+Learning outcomes

-- Acquisition and mastery of the theoretical contents, demonstrating the capacity for critical analysis. - Ability to analyze and synthesize, make decisions and solve problems, as well as organizing and planning the lessons and adapting to different classroom situations.
+- Acquisition and mastery of the theoretical contents, demonstrating the capacity for critical analysis. - Ability to analyze and synthesize, make decisions and solve problems, as well as organizing and planning the lessons and adapting to different classroom situations. - Clarity during oral presentations of monographic works. - Regular attendance at classes, seminars and mentoring sessions with attitude of participation, effort and involvement.